Discover Her Art

 I decided to educate myself about women in art history.
 Though at the outset I couldn’t name 5 women painters from before 1960, I found them in large numbers pretty quickly.
 If only I’d known about these artists when I was young!
 I could have learned so much from them.
 I approached writer Lisa LaBanca Rogers about collaborating on a book for young readers on women in art history that would really dig into the art of painting.
 Lisa jumped right in.

 We spent many months developing an enormous library of paintings by women.
 From this research several intentions evolved: select the best work we could find, cover major art periods from the Renaissance to 1960, and strive for diversity.
-While Lisa researched and wrote the biographies, I wrote about the paintings and developed the activities.
+While Lisa researched and wrote the wonderful biographies, I wrote about the paintings and developed the activities.

 Now that Discover Her Art is done, I can’t believe how much I learned from this project.
 I now feel grounded by a historical community of fantastic women artists.
 Every time I pick up my brush, they are all right there with me.